-The structure of an office’s physical space speaks volumes about how employees are accommodated.
-If you’re someone who thrives in a team setting, you likely prefer open areas that promote group brainstorming, idea sharing, and collaboration between coworkers.
+If you’re someone who thrives in a team setting, you likely prefer open areas that promote group brainstorming, idea sharing and collaboration between coworkers.
 If you’re more of an introvert who performs best alone, or if your position handles confidential material, you’ll want private sections that allow for undisturbed work.
-Companies that configure both individual and group spaces demonstrate that they are supportive of all working styles and seek to facilitate each employee’s ideal environment for maximized productivity.
-Study the surroundings when you arrive to get a sense for the atmosphere and follow up on your observations during the interview to learn about the set-up from the managerial perspective.

-2. What benefits do you have for your employees that you believe set you apart in the industry?
+2. What benefits will I have that set the company apart in the industry?

-3. In what ways have you bent over backwards for your employees to support them in their work or personal life?
+3. In what ways has the company bent over backward to support its employees in their work or personal life?

 Many of us enter interviews mentally committed to agreeing to any terms in order to seem like a team player and to be remembered as a “totally on board” candidate — even if it means making sacrifices.
-(You need me to be in the office from 8:00 a.m. sharp until no earlier than 5:00 p.m.
-Monday through Friday and be on call every weekend?
-Sure, no problem!)
 Although certain rigid job requirements may be feasible for you in the present, don’t completely disregard your future self and assume your priorities won’t evolve.
 You certainly can’t predict or perfectly plan how your life will unfold, so it’s important to understand how a company is amenable to adapting with you.
-But it’s important to broach this topic in a way that doesn’t give the recruiter the assumption that you are going to need extensive accommodations and that, even though you haven’t even been hired, you’re already wondering how often you can work from your couch.
-Strike the right balance by asking the reciprocal of what they likely asked you just moments prior: how they have been known to go above and beyond for their team.

-4. What is expected of me in the first 60 days on the job?
+4. What will be expected of me in the first 60 days on the job?

-5. You mentioned there are x number of people on the team; what do they typically do for lunch each day?
+5. What do the employees typically do for lunch each day?

 The lunch routine may seem like a trivial detail that you wouldn’t dare mention in an interview, but such simple fundamentals of the everyday human experience are actually cornerstones of a company’s culture.
-Ask about the lunching and other food-centered practices (coffee runs, snack breaks, etc.) of the team you would be a member of, and you’ll gain telling insight into the group’s personality.
 Whether monies are allocated for frequent business lunch outings, casual gatherings are organized in a common area to discuss work matters while munching what you packed from home, or individual contributors eat at their desks, finding out the specifics of your team’s tendencies will give you an idea of what kind of behavior to expect and how you would fit in.